andela-bomotoso/grace-omotoso.github.io/index.md

 <div class="info">
 <h2>Education and Research</h2>
-Going  through the Computer Science <a href=" https://www.mtsu.edu/programs/computer-science-ms/index.php " target="_blank">Computer Science Masters program</a> at the Middle Tennessee State University</a> brought a pardigm shift to my research interest and career.
-I chose the thesis track for my masters program.
-I took some classes in High Performance Computing and Artificial Intelligence.
+Going  through the Computer Science <a href=" https://www.mtsu.edu/programs/computer-science-ms/index.php " target="_blank">Computer Science Masters program</a> at the Middle Tennessee State University brought a pardigm shift to my research interest and career.
+I took some classes in High Performance Computing (HPC), Artificial Intelligence and Natural Language Processing (NLP).
 See my  <a href="Transcript.pdf" target="_blank">Transcript</a> for more details.
+My HPC classes exposed me to some parallel processing paradigm like the Partitioned Global Address Space (PGAS) model such as OpenSHMEM and one-sided.
+I also learnt how to distribute processes across a GPU such as cuda.
+Taking those classes pushed me further to do my thesis in HPC.
+My thesis was on a Content-Aware Image Resizing with OpenSHMEM.